itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 So why can't we have these workflows when building websites for non-developers?
 Database backed content management systems offer basic revision control but they lack the other benefits you get with Bitbucket.

-With the CloudCannon Bitbucket add-on, developers get all the advantages of using Bitbucket to build websites **and** non-developers can update content.
+The CloudCannon Bitbucket add-on gives developers the advantages of Bitbucket **and** non-developers the tools to update content.

 ### What is CloudCannon?